Healthy Homes Assessment Gracefield

 Insulation Gracefield

-Underfloor and ceiling insulation is a requirement on all rental houses since 1 July 2019.
-All landlords and property managers have to make sure the insulation meets the new quality.
-In some instances, old ceiling insulation as well as insulation within the sub floor space might need to be filled with or replaced.
+The insulation of the ceiling and underfloor has been compulsory for all rent houses as of July 1st, 2019.
+All landlords and property managers are required to make sure the insulation meets current quality.
+In some instances, an existing insulation on the ceiling or in the subfloor space may need to be replaced or replaced.

-A house that is well-insulated will reduce the risk of condensation, and decrease the risk of mould and damp, as well as making more easy for the home to retain heat.
+A house that is well-insulated can help control condensation and lessen the likelihood of mould and dampness and also makes more easy for the house to retain warmth.

-The "R" stands for thermal resistance, and it is a measurement of how well the insulation resists heat flow.
-The more high the R-value, more effective the insulation.
+The "R" refers to thermal resistance, and it is a measurement of how well the insulation resists heat flow.
+The more high the R-value, better the insulation.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3